Unique-Usman/clearit/contributing.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the [license](link-to-license).
+By contributing to this project, you agree that your contributions will be licensed under the [GNU GENERAL PUBLIC LICENSE]("./LICENSE").

 Thank you for considering contributing to our project.
 Your help is greatly appreciated!